Rookirk/CMPM163Labs/README.md

 Area Light: A light source that emits light rays in one direction, but emits from a rectangle or disc in space.
 This light source also only bakes light onto light maps, so it can only cast light on static objects.

+Material:

 I decided to mimic the material of my lanyard.
 So I found a texture set online that was burlap and applied all of the maps.
 Then I tinted the albedo map to be greenish-yellow because my lanyard is greenish-yellow.
 I set the smoothness to .154, because my lanyard isn't shiny, but it does reflect some light, probably because it's made of synthetic fibers?
 I also decided to push the height map value all of the way because that'd be cool.
 I also non-uniformly tiled the texture with a ratio of 1:4 because I notice the sewing on my lanyard isn't in squares, but in rectangles.

 https://3dtextures.me/2020/01/20/fabric-burlap-003/

+Textures:

 I then textured the floor to be wood with this texture and then tiled it 10 times.

 https://3dtextures.me/2019/09/19/wood-020/

+I also added a brick texture from here:

 https://3dtextures.me/2019/10/24/brick-wall-016/

+For both of the above textures, I used all of the available maps including AO, normal, height, basecolor, and roughness.

+Skybox:

+I downloaded a skybox texture set from the Unity Asset store "Skybox by Clod" and then created a skybox out of those 6 textures.